petalnyu/petal-nyu/index.md

     style: "btn-secondary"
 ---

-We are an NYU club dedicated to the exploring the intersection between technology, ethics, and policy.
+We are an NYU club dedicated to the exploring the intersection of technology, ethics, law, and policy.